memgonzales/aniframe-language/README.md

 1. Follow the instructions [here](https://github.com/memgonzales/aniframe-language/blob/main/browser/README.md) to configure AniFrame's browser-based environment.
 </details>

-## 🚀 Quick Start
+## 🚀 Running AniFrame Code

 ### If you installed AniFrame via Docker
-1. Every time you want to use AniFrame, perform the following steps:
+1. Every time you want to use AniFrame, perform the following steps first:
    - Launch a terminal (from anywhere).
 Start the AniFrame container and open a shell inside it by running:

      ```